New South Wales 620/720 class railcar: Preservation

-RailCorp has converted 631/731 to Mechanised Track Patrol Vehicle ML070 with 625/725 retained as a source of spares.
+RailCorp converted 631/731 to Mechanised Track Patrol Vehicle ML070 with 625/725 retained as a source of spares from 2009.
+Track patrols commenced using ML070 in early 2011.
 Cooma Monaro Railway secured ownership of both in January 2015 and they were stored in the Cooma railway yard precinct.
-They were sold in 2020 to a private owner in Canberra who restored them to operational status and are currently leased.
+They were sold in 2020 to a private owner in Canberra who restored them to operational status and are currently operated by Lachlan Valley Railway Society and have reverted to the original vehicle codes of NPF 631 and NTC 731.

-The Lithgow State Mine Railway has been loaned 623/723 for restoration at Goulburn Railway Workshops, for eventual re-entering of service in Lithgow and the surrounding region.
+The Lithgow State Mine Railway was lent 623/723 for restoration at Goulburn Railway Workshops, for eventual re-entering of service in Lithgow and the surrounding region.
 Following a breakdown in negotiations, 623/723 subsequently returned to Transport Heritage NSW at Thirlmere.